-A Sound Beach man who has been convicted several times since the mid-1980s of molesting children apologized to his victims in writing before being sentenced Friday to 35 years in federal prison for producing child pornography.
+A Sound Beach man who has been convicted several times since the mid-1980s of sexually molesting children apologized to his victims in writing before being sentenced Friday to 35 years in federal prison for producing child pornography.

 "How do you say you are sorry for doing such a horrible crime?
 I guess it's 'I'm sorry and forgive me,' " Joseph Burkett, 43, wrote in the statement, a portion of which was read aloud in the Central Islip courtroom by his attorney.
 "I'm not sorry because I got caught.
 Believe it or not, for that I am grateful.